algobot76/my-cs-notes/docs/javascript/javascript-the-definitive-guide/README.md

 ### 4.2 Reading and Writing Array Elements

-- Read/write an element of an array using the `[]` operator.
+Read/write an element of an array using the `[]` operator.

-- Array indexes are converted to strings (same for regular objects).
+Array indexes are converted to strings (same for regular objects).

-- Indexes are property names that are integers between 0 and 2^32-2 (including floating-point numbers e.g. 1.00).
+Indexes are property names that are integers between 0 and 2^32-2 (including floating-point numbers e.g. 1.00).

 - Negative numbers or non-integers are converted to strings and treated as regular property names.
 - `length` is updated as needed so no "out of bound" error.

 ### 4.3 Sparse Arrays

-- A sparse array does not have contiguous indexes starting at 0.
+A sparse array does not have contiguous indexes starting at 0.

-  - `length` is greater than the number of elements.
+- `length` > the number of elements.
 - Looking up elements in a sparse array will take as much time as regular object property lookup.
 - Omitted elements do not exist.

+### 4.4 Array Length

+Each array has a `length` property and it has two special behaviors:

+- If you assign a value to an array element whose index `i` >= `length`, `length` is set to `i+1`.
+- If you set `length` to a non-negative integer `n` < `length`, elements with indexes >= `n` are removed.